MrScott1234/TenPinShuffleProject/index.md

 ### Quick Start

-To get started, head over to the Github page to learn how to get your hands on the source files of the game to start playing around with: https://github.com/MrScott1234/TenPinShuffleProject
+To get started, head over to the Github page and download the source files in the "pin_src" folder: https://github.com/MrScott1234/TenPinShuffleProject

 # Assets and File Documentation

 ###### DISCLAIMER: This is all speculation on my part purely based on educated guesses and is subject to change.

 ### The Basics